 If your child is upset, they will not be able to register what you say.
 Instead, wait for the meltdown to take its course.
 When they have calmed down, you can try to engage with them.

-For example if they have a meltdown because they don’t want to share a toy.
-Take them aside and wait for them to calm down.
-Then have a discussion about sharing and how tell a friend about taking turns.
-Instructing your child to share in the middle of a meltdown is counterproductive.
+For example, if they are upset because they don’t want to share a toy, take them aside and wait for them to calm down.
+Then have a discussion about sharing and how to tell a friend about taking turns.
+Instructing your child to share in the middle of a heated moment is counterproductive.

 My toddler doesn’t listen to me on a regular basis.
-For a long time I didn’t know if he understood what I was saying because I would seldom get a hint or reply after asking him if he wants to read a book or to pick what shoes to wear.
+Before he was fully talking, I didn’t know if he understood what I was saying because I would seldom get a hint from him.
+Now I realize often times he just wasn’t listening.

 Now at 2.5 I know he understands but tunes me out very often when he is busy focusing on something else.
 I don’t take offense.
 Instead, I know that it’s his way of telling me he can’t listen right now, so if it was a trivial question I wait until later.
-If it’s a time sensitive matter, I do it myself or if a safety issue, physically remove him.
+If it’s a time-sensitive matter, I do it myself, or if a safety issue, I physically remove him.

-My goal is for him to feel safe with me and that he can express his true feelings and know that I will be able to manage them.
+My goal is for our son to feel safe with me and that he can express his true feelings and know that I will be able to manage them.
 In time, the respect I show him will be returned tenfold.
-Our children use us as a role model on how to behave with others.
+Our children use us as role models on how to behave with others.